 - No one died or was seriously injured during the crime;

-- The defendant did not organize, lead, or supervise others during the crime; and
+- The person did not organize, lead, or supervise others during the crime; and

-- The defendant must truthfully disclose all information he has related to the crime before the sentencing hearing begins.
+- The person must truthfully disclose all information he has related to the crime before the sentencing hearing begins.

 In contrast, the “substantial assistance” (5K1.1) law requires the government to approve the request.
-This means the defendant’s information must be useful to authorities.
+This means the person’s information must be helpful to authorities.
 If the information is not useful to the government, then they will not file the 5K1.1 motion.
-See United States v.
-Barnes, 730 F.3d 456, 458 (5th Cir.
-2013) (comparing and contrasting the safety valve and substantial assistance requirements).
-Finally, a defendant is eligible for a 5K1.1 motion even if he has more than 4 criminal history points.
+Finally, a person is eligible for a 5K1.1 motion even if he has more than 4 criminal history points.

 The table below summarizes the similarities and differences between safety valve and 5K1.1.
 Motions.